elifesciences/elife-spectrum/README.md

 ## Environment variable

-- `SPECTRUM_PROCESSES` how many parallel processes to use to run tests.
+- `SPECTRUM_PROCESSES` how many parallel processes to use to run tests (default 4).
-- `SPECTRUM_TIMEOUT` how much polling has to wait for a life sign before giving up with an exception.
+- `SPECTRUM_TIMEOUT` how long to poll for a life sign before giving up with an exception.
-- `SPECTRUM_ENVIRONMENT` which environment to run tests in e.g. `end2end` (default) or `continuumtest'.
+- `SPECTRUM_ENVIRONMENT` which environment to run tests, either `end2end` (default) or `continuumtest'.

 ## Run "locally"